Clicking Here will take you to Google, remember to hide your tracks

 Andrew Connor

-Andrew Connor is the Chief Operating Officer of Japan Society, the premier organization connecting Japanese arts, culture, business, and society with audiences in New York and around the world.
-He is responsible for leading key internal operations including HR, IT, building operations and revenue generating initiatives.
-As a member of the leadership team, he is also involved in key external strategic initiatives and management of the Office of the President.
-Andrew previously served as CHRO for Eurasia Group and its subsidiary GZERO Media.
+Andrew Connor is the Founding Director of Mango Group, a strategic HR consultancy and executive search firm through which he advises non-profit organizations, think tanks and firms across the policy analysis and political risk space.
+Prior to launching his own business, he was the Chief Operating Officer of Japan Society, the premier organization connecting Japanese arts, culture, business, and society with audiences in New York and around the world, where he was responsible for leading key internal operations including HR, IT, building operations and revenue generating initiatives.
+Prior to that, Andrew served as CHRO for Eurasia Group and its subsidiary GZERO Media, where he worked for more than a decade.
 As a member of Eurasia Group’s leadership team and head of HR and Administration, Andrew held global responsibility for an employee population in 8 offices spanning 5 countries.

-A linguist at heart and an avid reader and traveler, Andrew has visited more than 45 countries, including overland travel from Hanoi to London.
+A linguist at heart and an avid reader and traveler, Andrew has visited 50 countries, including overland travel from Hanoi to London.
 Andrew, his wife and two children spend their time in central New Jersey by necessity and the Champlain Islands of Vermont by choice.

 Jian Khodadad